magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_reading-the-natural-mind.md

 mixed with wrong understanding.

-If wanting is not mixed with wrong understanding like this, we say that it’s wanting with wisdom ().
+If wanting is not mixed with wrong understanding like this, we say that it’s wanting with wisdom (paññā).
 It’s not deluded – it’s wanting with right understanding.
-In a case like this we say that it’s due to a person’s or past accumulations.
+In a case like this we say that it’s due to a person’s *pāramī* or past accumulations.
 However, this isn’t the case with everyone.

 Some people don’t want to have desire, or they want to not have desires, because they think that our practice is directed at not wanting.